MilesBHuff/Optimality/specification/colors.rst

 Usage
 ================================================================================
 #.
-All elements are coloured with a ?.?.Normal value.
+Text and borders are coloured with a foreground colour.
 #.
-Text and borders are coloured with a ?.fg.? value.
+Other elements are coloured with a background colour.
 #.
-Other elements are coloured with a ?.bg.? colour.
+Interactive controls are coloured with a *view* value.
 #.
-Interactive controls are coloured with a View.?.? value.
-#.
 Elements that, when clicked, perform some action, are coloured with a
-   ?.Sel value when a cursor is ontop of them.
+   *Sel* value when a cursor is ontop of them.
-#.
-Shadows and glows use a 50% Lum grey, so that they never blend into anything.
 #.
 Colour should be used to emphasize (but never to differentiate, because
    colour-blindness) functions.
 #.
 Wherever possible, magenta and green should be the colours that you use, since